rohanharode/Scribble-Prediction/README.md

 This project aims at predicting scribbles from canvas and also using GAN generated images.

-Idea was inspired from Quick Draw dataset.
+Idea was inspired from Kaggle's competition - https://www.kaggle.com/c/quickdraw-doodle-recognition/overview

 # Overview -